Elixonus/doppler/README.md

 ## Limitations

-Does not implement the effects of wave interference.
+Simulation does not implement the effects of wave interference.

 Observer can only detect one frequency and amplitude at a time.